picocms/Pico/CONTRIBUTING.md

 > This is work in progress.
 Please refer to [#268](https://github.com/picocms/Pico/issues/268) for details.

 Defined below is a specification to which the Build and Release process of Pico should follow.
 We use [travis-ci](https://travis-ci.com) to automate the process, and each commit to `master` should be deployable.
-Once a `feature/branch` or the `master` branch have reached a point where the need for a version increase is necessary move through these phases to generate a Pico release.
+Once a `feature/branch` or the `master` branch have reached a point where the need for a version increase is necessary, move through these phases to generate a Pico release.

 ### Commit phase

 - Make/Commit/Merge changes
-- Use a formatted commit message with contents of changelog
+- Use a formatted commit message with contents of `CHANGELOG.md` since last release.

     Example:
     ```